movestore/Add_Corine_Landcover2018/README.md

 `Corine_Landcover_UseStats.csv`: table providing proportions of use of each landcover class by track in terms of points and durations.
 For each landcover class an average and standard deviation usage is provided for location and duration proportions.

 ### Parameters
-`stats`: Select this if the useage statistics shall be performed and provided as .csv file.
+**Generate Landcover usage statistics (`stats`):** Select this if the useage statistics shall be performed and provided as .csv file.
 Default FALSE.

 ### Null or error handling:
-**Parameter `stats`:** Both TRUE and FALSE are valid options, none else possible.
+**Parameter Generate Landcover usage statistics (`stats`):** Both TRUE and FALSE are valid options, none else possible.

 **Data:** The full data set with additional attribues is returned.